yubinbai/leetcode/src/the_skyline_problem/README.md

 Solution
 ===

-1. segmentation with all points
+1. segmentation with all points, convert continuous coordinates to discrete
 2. update each segment represented by starting point
 3. read the result, output all changes in heights